olavorw/VC1/README.md

 ## Agreements

-Please read LICENSE.md and EULA.txt and agree to both before proceeding.
-By downloading this software, you agree to the EULA.txt and LICENSE.md files.
+Please take notice to the EULA and License before installation.
+By installing this software, you agree to both.

 ## Installation